-An old Mother Superior was dying.
-She was close to 100 years old and had lived a long and faithful live.
-The nuns in the convent were all gathered around her bed, trying to make her last journey comfortable.
+An old Mother Superior was dying, she was close to 100 years old and had lived a long and faithful life.

-They gave her some warm milk to drink but she refused it.
+They offered her some warm milk to drink, but she refused it.

 Then one of the nuns took the glass back to the kitchen.
 Remembering that there was a bottle of Irish whisky that she had received as a gift the previous Christmas, she opened it and poured a generous amount into the warm milk.

 A few minutes later, back at the Mother Superior’s bedside, she held the glass to her lips.

 The Mother Superior drank a little of the warm milk, then a little more and before they knew it, she had drunk the whole glass down to the last drop.